 There are many job opportunities in international organizations for French speakers.
 Students who plan careers in international business, tourism and hospitality, diplomacy, education, translation or interpretation will greatly benefit from a degree in French.
 Studying French is particularly useful to secure a career in government work or agencies.
 It makes it easier to find a job in embassies or in the U.S. State Department.

-With a degree in French, you can start a career in education as a teacher or in research at the university level.
-It is very useful if you decide to pursue a law degree, particularly in international and immigration law.
-As Quebec and the European Community are active commercial partners of the U.S., having a good command of the French language is an asset in international business and marketing.
+With a degree in French, individuals can start a career in education as a teacher or in research at the university level.
+It's very useful for pursuing a law degree, particularly in international and immigration law.
+As Quebec and the European community are active commercial partners of the U.S., having a good command of the French language is an asset in international business and marketing.
 A degree in French also provides opportunities for a career in international nonprofit work, journalism, communications and social services.

 Our recent graduates have obtained jobs in many sectors of the working world, in the U.S. and abroad.
 In addition to jobs in education, they have secured careers in the computer industry, customer services, corporate securities law, human resource management, legal and paralegal support services, accounting, public relations and political science.